How to Reupholster a Couch (Without Removing the Old Fabric!)

 - Brad Nails and Nail Gun- I used a nail gun instead of a staple gun for a couple reasons; 1) My staple gun takes force from me to expel a staple.
 Some of the angles I was securing at were awkward, and it was really hard to expel a staple.
 The nail gun was just much easier to use.
 2) It's pretty easy to rip fabric out from under a nail.
 This is why professionals use staples.
 But in this case, I liked the fact that I could undo my work easily if I decided to go back to the red.

-- Fabric- I used two bleached 9' x 12' dropcloths to cover my couch, which meant this whole project cost me under $30.
-But, real upholstery fabric could probably be used as well.
+- Fabric- I used two bleached 9' x 12' drop cloths to cover my couch, which meant this whole project cost me under $30.
+I purchase my drop cloths from Harbor Freight, but I've heard great things about these drop cloths from Amazon if you don't have a Harbor Freight nearby.

 How to Reupholster a Couch Without Removing the Old Fabric